Expressive Design, Validated: What Google’s Material 3 Research Confirms About Physical Products

 I’ve had a hunch for a while.

-Years back, I pitched a concept for a home internet device that leaned into emotion.
+Years back, I pitched a concept for an Internet router that leaned into emotion.
 It used bold color.
 Soft curves.
 It felt less like a piece of infrastructure and more like something you’d actually want sitting out in your home.
-It never made it past the concept stage; deemed too playful, too different from the grayscale expectations baked into the category.
+It never made it past the concept stage; deemed too playful, too different from the expectations baked into the category.

 Fast forward to now, and Google just dropped data confirming what many of us suspected: emotion-driven, expressive design doesn’t just look good, it performs better.